Tilt Holdings Inc. (TLLTF) CEO Mark Scatterday on Q4 2019 Results - Earnings Call Transcript

 David Caloia

 Yes.
-And Mark I just add, I think you guys earned phenomenal shape with Brad.
+And Mark I just add, I think you guys are in a phenomenal shape with Brad.
 I’m going to be on to help support the transition anything the team needs.
 And I’m looking forward to rooting until from the sidelines and watching the story continue to develop and TILT continue to be a success story with your leadership.
 So I’m really encouraged and we’re going to be good.

 Mark Scatterday